GregoryAustin/NIS/Task1/README.md

 python alice.py

-The two will automatically start the symmetric key distribution using an assymetric key.
+Running both programs will automatically start the symmetric key distribution using an assymetric key.

+The public keys are stored in publicA.pem and publicB.pem.

+Do not terminate the server (bob.py) before the client (alice.py).